IBM/cp4ba-labs/24.0.0/Workflow/README.md

   **Approximate Duration**: 3-4 hours

-- **Consume & Publish Automation Services in Workflow (coming soon)**: This lab showcases how you can consume capabilities from the IBM Automation platform using Automation Services.
+- **[Consume & Publish Automation Services in Workflow](Lab%20Guide%20-%20Consume%20%26%20Publish%20Automation%20Services%20in%20Workflow.pdf)**: This lab showcases how you can consume capabilities from the IBM Automation platform using Automation Services.
 You will also create an external service to invoke a Java app that sends out emails.
 Finally, you will learn how an automation service can be published for others to consume.

   **Approximate Duration**: 2 hours